weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

    everything; but what if you want to divide responsibility between e.g., platform admins who can create clusters, and application developers who can roll their configuration out, but not access clusters arbitrarily.

- * Are Modules and BootstrapModules still necessary, since they are no longer active objects (as in, a module controller doesn't have anything to do, except perhaps report status)?
-In principle you could go straight from Rollout templates to Assemblages.
-But, you would lose the ability to easily see which versions of a config are extant, and it's a handy place to put the status.
-(That could go in the rollout though, in theory).
-Removing them means fewer objects to deal with.